Opae Ula Shrimp 101- Super Shrimp

 Natural Debris In Opae Ula Water Pools

 Opae Ula shrimp are known to inhabit small pools that are often located near the coast.
 These pools are subject to debris falling into them, such as dead animals like small birds and crabs.
 Additionally, driftwood can make its way into these pools from the ocean, or from nearby trees.
-The pools can also have leaf litterOpens in a new tab. in them from native plants.
-Some aquarium enthusiasts, like myself, prefer to add dried almond leaves and walnut leaves to these pools as well.
+The pools can also have leaf litter in them from native plants.
+Some aquarium enthusiasts, like myself, prefer to add dried almond leavesOpens in a new tab. and walnut leaves to these pools as well.
 However, it is important to let any wood or leaves soak for a few days before adding them to the tank, to ensure that any harmful chemicals or substances are leached out.

 Despite the presence of debris, the Opae Ula shrimp are well adapted to thrive in such an environment.
 The shrimp feed on biofilm, which is a thin layer of bacteria and other microorganisms that form on the surfaces of rocks, wood, and other objects in the pool.
 This biofilm provides the shrimp with all the necessary nutrients they need to survive.
 In fact, the presence of debris and leaf litter in the pool can even be beneficial, as they can provide additional sources of nutrition for the shrimp.